Marginal Likelihoods for Distributed Parameter Estimation of Gaussian Graphical Models: Distributed Estimation in GGMs

 After solving the RMML estimation problems as surrogates to estimate local parameters, a global estimate of the concentration matrix can then be constructed by extracting a subset of parameters from each local estimate and concatenating them.
 Specifically, we extract the local parameter estimates indexed by \ALGNN{ L_{i} := \{ (j,k) \in \Etilde \ | \ j = i \}, } \emph{i.e.}, the non-zero entries in the $i$th row of $\mbf{J}$.
 We refer to the parameters indexed by $L_{i}$ as the \emph{row parameters} for node $i$.
 From~\eqref{eq:KequalsJ}, when there are no sampling errors, i.e. $T \rightarrow \infty$, the marginal and global concentration matrices are guaranteed to share the same parameters in $L_{i}$.
 Therefore our global estimate of $\mbf{J}$ is formed by concatenating local solutions of~\eqref{eq:localrelax}: \ALGNN{ \widehat{\mbf{J}}_{L_{i}}^{\mathrm{Relax}} \leftarrow \widehat{\mbf{K}}_{L_{i}}^{i,\mathrm{Relax}}, \ \text{ for } i = 1,\ldots, p. }

 The proposed RMML framework is very general and applies to many possible choices of local neighborhoods, which include, e.g., nearest neighbors, second-order nearest neighbors, or, in general, $k$-th order nearest neighbors of a node $i$.
 In the following subsections, we consider one- and two-hop neighborhoods.
+The absence of sampling errors is still assumed, i.e. $T \rightarrow \infty$.